rcalicdan/cia4-laravel-mod/Readme.md

 After installation and setup, you can begin using Laravel-style syntax in your CodeIgniter 4 application.
 Check the GitHub repository at https://github.com/rcalicdan/ci4-larabridge for detailed usage examples, available features, and configuration options.

->This package is in experimental stage and many more features may change or added